The Mary Towneley Loop

 Its a great way to get this epic under your belt.

-but have done it many times both ways.
-I must be the luckiest person alive to have all this within riding distance from where I live.
+I rode the loop in an anti clockwise direction for this piece, but have ridden it many times both ways.
+I must be the luckiest person alive to have all this and more within riding distance from where I live.

-"Looking back"
+2"Looking back"

 First climb of the day, and its straight up out of Waterfoot!
+Only the hardest climbers are going to nail this one without putting a footdown!

 This is the difficult bit where its very loose and steep.

-Follow your eyes to the middle far distance,
+Follow your eyes to the far distance,

-that's Deerplay moor, and Thievely pike.
+"that's Deerplay Moor, and Thievely pike".

-You will be riding over there in 7 hours time!
+you will be riding over there in 7 hours time!

-"Did you clean it, I didn't."
+3" Did you clean it, I

 This is the top of the first climb.

-Holcombe Tower in the far distance.
+Holcombe Tower ahead in the far distance.

 Beyond that are the flat plains of Irlam.